sidhmads/CS4225-BigDataProject/README.md

 ## Run ElasticSearch Service

-- Download ELK stack from the follwing website, https://www.elastic.co/downloads/ and setup Environment Variables
+- Download ELK stack from the follwing website for windows machine, https://www.elastic.co/downloads/ and setup the Environment Variables

 - Make the shell script executable by running the following command in terminal